islamemon59/service-provider-client-side/README.md

 # HelpNest 🏠 – Service Provider Platform

-HelpNest is a service provider web application where users can explore, book, and manage various services.
-It offers a role-based experience for **customers** and **service providers**, enabling smooth interaction, booking, and service management.
+HelpNest is a comprehensive service provider web application that enables users to explore, book, and manage a variety of services.
+It offers a seamless, role-based experience tailored for **customers** and **service providers**, facilitating smooth interactions, bookings, and service management.

 ## 🔗 Live Site